The Burning Train: Plot

 Randhir escorts the train, seemingly meaning no harm, but later sabotages the vacuum brakes and stealthily plants a bomb in the engine room before leaving.
 Ashok also departs after checking on Seema.
 He encounters and accompanies Randhir when he divulges his gruesome plan.
 Forthwith, Ashok rushes and catches the moving train but it is too late.
 Halfway through, the bomb explodes killing the drivers and the caravan moves on without brakes.
 Panic-stricken Vinod and the Railway Board are desperately try to save the passengers.
 Vinod successfully converses with the passengers via All India Radio and outlines how to apply emergency brakes.
 Hence, Ashok, Ravi, and the guard Usman Ali try to go to the engine with the plucky endeavor.

 Meanwhile, Rakesh's wife is in labor, so the doctor calls for hot water.
 Tragically, the petrified cook failed to switch off the gas which explodes.
 Whereat, Usman Ali and several passengers die, but Ashok and Ravi barely make it back by erecting gaps between the compartments.
 Consequently, Ashok understands Seema's 'betrayal' as her disability had led to an amputation in a mishap, and they reconcile.
 Vinod makes plan B by sending a helicopter to land one on the engine, which Randhir successfully sabotages but seemingly forges his own death as the helicopter blasts.

 Parallelly, Ravi divulges his identity to Madhu, but she still accepts him.
 Sheetal also returns to Vinod and boasts of his courage.
-At Bombay, Rakesh plans to build a steep incline to reduce the speed.
+At Mumbai, Rakesh plans to build a steep incline to reduce the speed.
 Beyond, as an end-run, dauntless Vinod jeopardizes by arriving at the Super Express from one car to another with fireproof suits and dynamite.
 During that time, Ashok overpowers and kills Chander when he tries to stop the rescue work.
 Soon, Ashok, Vinod and Ravi cross the fire where Randhir awaits, whom they stop.
 Here, Vinod detects that all systems will fail if Ashok's plan of blasting the couplings from the engine is carried out, and will pose a threat of derailment, and then he picks up the incline.
 Ravi backs him and instructs the passengers to tie themselves to their seats.

 Ashok and Vinod blow up the couplings while climbing the slope and jump off the derailing engine.

-The engine crashes and explodes at the Bombay Central Railway Station, but the coaches slow down and come to a halt.
+The engine crashes and explodes at the Mumbai Central railway station but the coaches slow down and come to a halt.
 Finally, the film ends on a happy note, with the passengers conjoining with their relatives and giving tribute to the soul of India.